-The Sustainability Office is responsible for the Sustainability Strategic Framework.
-The Sustainability Strategic Framework provides direction so that sustainability principles and practices are integrated across all our campuses and throughout all our activities: administration and governance, operations, research, teaching & learning, community engagement and outreach activities.
+The Sustainability Office is responsible for the Sustainability Strategic Framework (SSF).
+The SSF provides direction so that sustainability principles and practices are integrated across all our campuses and throughout all our activities: administration and governance, operations, research, teaching & learning, community engagement and outreach activities.
+A revised SSF for 2022 - 2030 is currently being developed.